Provectus-Software-GmbH/SCA_Connectors/HubSpot Connector/readme.md

 ## Get started in minutes
 Provision in Azure, connect to HubSpot, and configure with just a few environment variables.
 Enjoy peace of mind with robust encryption, centralized secret management, and automated updates.

+> For full documentation (including a detailed setup guide), refer to the documentation included in the connector ZIP package.

 ----